grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

-Even without the Bittern, Barnes should yield most of the Winter wildfowl species - there's almost always a pair of wintering Pintail, and smattering of Shelduck.
+Even without the Bittern, Barnes should yield most of the Winter wildfowl species - there's almost always a pair of wintering Pintail, and a smattering of Shelduck.
 We head out on to the reserve in good spirits; there are already reports of a Bittern from the Dulverton hide.
 The usual plan (Wildside, then back via the visitor centre round to the Peacock tower) is put aside and we head there directly.